-Monique is a Registered Professional Geologist (PG) in Wyoming, Nebraska, and Missouri, with more than 20 years of experience in the environmental industry, with an emphasis on RCRA/CERCLA site investigations and characterization, data analysis, spatial data interpretation, and database support.
+Monique is a Registered Professional Geologist (PG) in Wyoming, Nebraska, and Missouri, and Project Management Professional, with more than 20 years of experience in the environmental industry, with an emphasis on RCRA/CERCLA site investigations and characterization, data analysis, spatial data interpretation, and database support.
 She is a Certified Hazardous Materials Manager (CHMM), as well as a Certified Asbestos Building Inspector (CABI) and Certified Lead-Based Paint Inspector in Colorado.
-She has extensive expertise managing and conducting various site assessments, remedial investigations, asbestos and lead-based paint surveys, as well as establishing environmental monitoring programs.
+Monique has extensive expertise managing and conducting various site assessments, remedial investigations, asbestos and lead-based paint surveys, as well as establishing environmental monitoring programs.
 She holds a Master of Engineering in GIS and a BS in Geology, both from the University of Colorado at Denver.

 Kyra is a Civil Engineer and former U.S. Army officer, with more than 30 years of experience managing teams of specialized staff and providing broad and complex regulatory and technical support to the Department of Defense (DoD) and commercial clients.
 Her experience includes multiple facets of environmental engineering, including investigation and remediation completed under Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) and Resource Conversation and Recovery Act (RCRA) and compliance-related projects, including planning, permitting, closure, auditing, regulatory negotiation, and training under RCRA.
 She has also performed work following National Environmental Policy Act (NEPA), Clean Water Act (CWA) and Clean Air Act (CAA) guidance and regulations.